Carl Tamayo: Senior national team

 In 2021, Tamayo made his Gilas seniors debut against Korea in the 2022 FIBA Asia Cup qualifiers.
 In his debut, he scored 10 points on 4-of-5 shooting to spark Gilas to the win.
 However, he injured his ankle in their next win against Indonesia.
 This caused him to miss the rematch against Korea and he focused on rehabbing his ankle instead.
 He was able to play in that year's OQT.

 The following year, he was ruled out of the February window of the 2023 FIBA World Cup Asian qualifiers.
 He rejoined the team for the third window.
 In the loss to New Zealand, he had a game-high 16 points to go with five rebounds against four turnovers.
 He rolled his ankle in that game, but still managed to play in the win against India, wherein he had three steals to go with nine points and nine rebounds while limiting his turnovers to just two.
 He was then included for the 2022 FIBA Asia Cup.
 In that tournament, they failed to qualify for the quarterfinals.
 He was among the leaders of the team in points and rebounds.
 In the fourth window of qualifying, he played in the loss to Lebanon, but was not able to play against Saudi Arabia due to commitments to the UP Maroons.
 For the fifth window, he was called-up once again, but this time declined as he needed to recover from an injury he sustained during UAAP Season 85.
 He was called up to the national pool for the FIBA World Cup, but tendonitis forced him to beg off the pool.

 Tamayo was included in the 21-man pool for the 2023 FIBA World Cup.
 However, he begged off due to injury.
 He made his return in 2024 during the first window of the 2025 FIBA Asia Cup qualifiers.
 Against Chinese Taipei, he scored 11 points.
 He also played in that year's OQT.
 In a win over Hong Kong, he scored 16 points and also contributed five rebounds.
 The following year, he played in the 2025 FIBA Asia Cup.
+In 2026, he suffered a Grade 2 ankle sprain in a win over Jordan.